-Physical Better Cotton should be identified at all times during purchasing, storage, handling, production and sale.
+Physical Better Cotton should be identifiable at all times during purchasing, storage, handling, and sale.
 This is best achieved through a (alpha)numerical labelling and identification system, such as an enterprise resource or inventory management solution.
-Identification systems can also use colour-coded systems (such as different coloured spools), signs, chalkboards and posters, barcodes (2D or 3D), RFID or other means (analogue and technology-driven) to enhance or support the identification and tracking of physical Better Cotton products within and outside of a facility.
-Organisations should be able to link the final output from a site with the initial production inputs through objective records and systems.
+It is up to the organisation to determine which solution is most appropriate to enhance or support the identification and tracking of physical Better Cotton products within and outside of a facility.
+Organisations should be able to link site inputs and outputs through objective records and systems.

 When physical Better Cotton is converted to Mass Balance, the organisation is responsible for ensuring this is reflected within the identification system.
-For example, if physical Better Cotton fabric rolls are to be sourced as a Mass Balance order, any identifiers referencing physical Better Cotton should be removed from the physical product and supporting records.
+For example, if physical Better Cotton lint bales are to be sourced as a Mass Balance order, any identifiers referencing physical Better Cotton should be removed from the physical product and supporting records before product is sold onto the customer.